Do elderly adults struggle with substance abuse?

 When it comes to recreational substance abuse, alcohol is by far the most abused substance among seniors.
 The elderly population uses alcohol as both a coping mechanism and a vice.
 This is true of the general population of the United States as well.
 Among seniors, however, alcohol abuse is often far more extreme.
 The National Council on Alcoholism and Drug Dependence (NCADD) claims that widowers over the age of 75 have higher rates of alcohol use disorder than any other population.

-These high rates of alcohol abuse among the elderly have many causes.
+The high rates of alcohol abuse among elderly adults have many causes.
 Some sociologists suspect that alcoholism runs rampant among seniors for cultural reasons.
 The Baby Boomer generation engaged in more substance abuse in their youth than any generation since.
 Many of the habits seniors had while they were young carry over into their twilight years.